 Botanical Name: Hylotelephium spectabile

 Thanks to its charming hues, and low growing tendency, it is mostly used as a ground cover.
 Autumn Joy Sedum, and Album Superbum, are the best varieties to attract honeybees.

 17. Shasta Daisy

 Botanical Name: Leucanthemum × superbum

-Thanks to its pollen-rich, bright yellow eye, shasta daisy draws a multitude of bees in the landscapes.
+Thanks to its pollen-rich, bright yellow eye, the shasta daisy draws many bees into the landscapes.
 The daisy-like, semi-double flower features milky white petals that complement the yellow disc florets.

 18. Dahlia / Lahure

 Although many hybrid varieties of dahlia flowers are covered in petals, Dahlia Annika, Dahlia Dark Desire, and Dahlia Sunshine are best for bees.

 Coming in elegant shades of pinks, blues, and purple, aster features slender and thin petals with profound pollen that bees love to feed.

 Hazelnuts are the perfect, easy-to-grow, disease-resistant nuts for YOU! they have the Best Flowers for Bees.
 They are great for someone looking to add to their garden landscape.